Want to be able to dunk? Want to gain a competitive edge in almost every sport?

 It doesn’t shy away from the complex myology behind muscle development.

-Exercises are incredibly varied and there are many exercises which take advantage of weights.
+Exercises are incredibly varied and there are many exercises that take advantage of weights.
 There are non-weighted alternative exercises, but it feels like there is an emphasis on weight training.

 The pacing of Jump Manual also feels more relaxed.
 That’s not to say it’s an easy ride, but the course duration is one month longer than Vert Shock and a lot of the exercises have a lower rep count.
 It certainly doesn’t have the same ‘shock’ factor.